LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

 The two schema entries may be added in either order.
 A function encountered at a normal field path remains a type error unless this alternative has been declared.
+The narrow API permits one callback alternative for a public input path in a given container and declaring a second callback alternative for that path is an error.
+Since one Lua object cannot simultaneously be a concrete value and a function, at most one of the two supported representations can match.

 Only the selected representation exists: ``contains`` reports the concrete field when a value was supplied, and ``containsFunctionValueAlternative`` reports the callback when a